 Although government law enforcement efforts are increasing, most independent contractor disputes still derive from challenges by the workers paid on a 1099 basis.
 While class action lawsuits get the most publicity, the most common type of legal challenge to an employee’s classification status involves unemployment benefits.
 More and more workers being paid on a 1099 basis are applying for unemployment benefits.
 In the course of determining whether the worker is entitled to unemployment benefits, state Labor Departments typically make an inquiry of the company about the worker’s status as an employee or independent contractor.
 If the state Labor Department concludes the worker has been misclassified, it usually issues a determination that the company should have been paying unemployment taxes not only for the claimant but for all other similarly situated workers as well.
 An assessment of unpaid unemployment taxes, plus interest and penalties, typically follows.

-Pepper Hamilton uses its proprietary IC Diagnostics™ tools, including its 48 Factors-Plus Analytics™, to advise companies how they can enhance their independent contractor compliance and minimize or eliminate misclassification liability.
+The publisher uses IC Diagnostics™ tools, including its 48 Factors-Plus Analytics™, to advise companies how they can enhance their independent contractor compliance and minimize or eliminate misclassification liability.
 In a legal environment that is increasingly skeptical of businesses that issue 1099s, companies that take steps now to further enhance their compliance with the independent contractor laws can remain well ahead of the curve and soften any bumps in the road.

 Written by Richard Reibstein.